ybertot/coq/doc/sphinx/proof-engine/tactics.rst

 **Variants:**

-#. quote ident [ ident 1 …ident n ]All terms that are built only with
+#. quote ident [ ident 1 …ident n ]All @terms that are built only with
    ident 1 …ident n will be considered by quote as constants rather than variables.